Get results. Guaranteed.

 Pravalika: Charlotte GRE course instructor

-...My name is Pravalika.
+...is Pravalika.
 I would love to be your math or statistics tutor.
 I specialize in algebra 1/2, pre algebra and statistics.
 I also can help you prepare for the math section of any of the following tests: SAT, ACT, GRE, and PRAXIS.
 A nice-to-know fact about me is that I used to be a teaching assistant in graduate school and I got a perfect score on the math section of all 4 tests.

 Sarah: Charlotte GRE course instructor